Matched pairs of Lie algebras and Rota-Baxter Lie algebras: Matched pairs of Lie algebras, Rota–Baxter Lie algebras and Lie algebra projections

 \subsection{The Mached pair of Lie algebras on a Rota-Baxter Lie algebra}

 First, let us recall the definition of Rota-Baxter Lie algebras.
-Let $\frkg$ be a Lie algebra and $B:\frkg\to \frkg$ be an operator on $\frkg.$ Recall that $B$ is called an Rota-Baxter operator of weight $\lambda$ on $\frkg$ if it satisfies
+Let $\frkg$ be a Lie algebra and $B:\frkg\to \frkg$ be an operator on $\frkg.$ Recall that $B$ is called a Rota-Baxter operator of weight $\lambda$ on $\frkg$ if it satisfies

 Furthermore, $(\frkg,B)$ is called a Rota-Baxter Lie algebra of weight $\lambda.$ It is well-known that the operator $\wtd{B}=-\lambda-B$ is also a Rota-Baxter operator on $\frkg.$